 Traditionally, administering a questionnaire during the onboarding process and following up at regular intervals to ensure that security is being maintained (or better yet, improved) has been best practice.
 While this may change in the future thanks to third party monitoring technologies, it’s still an important part of TPRM for many companies.

 However, questionnaires should not be the only component of a TPRM program — they can become inaccurate fast as new threats emerge and third-party security performance changes.
 Relying solely on questionnaires to assess cybersecurity gives you an incomplete picture of a third party’s security posture, so questionnaires are best utilized in addition to other TPRM tools.

-A 2018 study found that for 88% of organizations, it took over two weeks to assess vendors’ cybersecurity using manual methods such as questionnaires.
+A 2018 study found that for 88% of organizations, it took over two weeks to assess vendors’ cybersecurity using manual methods such as a cyber security risk assessment questionnaire.
 When each assessment requires this much effort, it’s not possible to maintain a continuous picture of third-party risk.

 Continuous monitoring solutions like security ratings help cover the gaps between questionnaires by allowing companies to track third parties’ cybersecurity performance in near real time.

 Security ratings are a data-driven, dynamic measurement of an organization’s cybersecurity performance.
 Ratings are derived from objective, verifiable information and created by independent organizations.
 Security ratings enable you to quickly ascertain a vendor’s cybersecurity posture, track changes to their performance over time, and identify their biggest vulnerabilities.

 In addition, because security ratings are easy-to-understand numbers that reflect actual cyber risk, they provide a clear frame of reference and makes it easier to communicate with stakeholders about cybersecurity.